As an alternate title, I might have gone with “don’t reinvent the wheel;” but I was once told to avoid cliches like the wind.

 Why outsource ID card printing?

-We have worked really hard to streamline ID card printing and production.
-Our goal is to save you time and effort dealing with jammed printers and staff allocation so you can focus on what your business does best.
+We have worked really hard to streamline printing custom id cards and production.
+Our goal is to save you time and effort dealing with jammed printers and staff allocation.
+When you outsource your custom printed ID cards you can focus on what your business does best.

-My recent run-in with the contact list made me realize that I shouldn’t promote InstantCard as simply a printing service.
-We are a tool that allows your business to run more efficiently—so you may better focus on your end product.
+My recent run-in with the contact list made me realize that I shouldn’t promote InstantCard as simply an ID badge printing service.
+We create photo ID printing service tools that allow your business to run more efficiently — so you may better focus on your end product or services.

-Furthermore, outsourcing ID badge production, to a service provider such as InstantCard, doesn’t just benefit smaller companies who can’t afford to resource staff to ID card printers.
-For large, multi-site corporations, we can ensure a level of standardization and efficiency which isn’t possible otherwise.
+Furthermore, outsourcing employee ID badge production to a service provider such as InstantCard, doesn’t just benefit smaller companies who can’t afford to resource staff to print id cards.
+For large, multi-site corporations, we can ensure a level of standardization and photo ID printing efficiency which isn’t possible otherwise.

 So what happened with the contact list?